qiriro/ctg/pages/about.md

 Goals and targets of the 2030 Agenda for Sustainable Development,, vol. 11371, pp. 4–25, Jul.
 2017.
 - [^4]: R. Mash, A. Howe, O. Olayemi, et al., “Reflections on family medicine and primary healthcare in sub-Saharan Africa,” BMJ Global Health, vol. 3, no. Suppl 3, pp. 1–3, May 2018.
-- [^5]: WHO, “WHO recommended interventions for improving maternal and newborn health: integrated management of pregnancy and childbirth,” World Health Organization, 2009.
+- [^5]: WHO, “WHO recommended interventions for improving maternal and newborn health- integrated management of pregnancy and childbirth,” World Health Organization, 2009.
 - [6]: World Health Organization, “Ethics and governance of artificial intelligence for health,”World Health Organization, Jun.
 2021.
-- [7]:  E. J. Topol, “High-performance medicine: the convergence of human and artificial intelligence,” Nature Medicine, vol. 25, no. 1, pp. 44–56, Jan.
+- [7]:  E. J. Topol, “High-performance medicine- the convergence of human and artificial intelligence,” Nature Medicine, vol. 25, no. 1, pp. 44–56, Jan.
 2019.
-- [8] A. Esteva, B. Kuprel, R. A. Novoa, et al., “Dermatologist-level classification of skin cancer with deep neural networks,” Nature, vol. 542, no. 7639, pp. 115–118, Feb.
+- [^8]: A. Esteva, B. Kuprel, R. A. Novoa, et al., “Dermatologist-level classification of skin cancer with deep neural networks,” Nature, vol. 542, no. 7639, pp. 115–118, Feb.
 2017.
-[9] A. Hosny and H. J. W. L. Aerts, “Artificial intelligence for global health,” Science, vol. 366, no. 6468, pp. 955–956, Nov.
+- [^9]: A. Hosny and H. J. W. L. Aerts, “Artificial intelligence for global health,” Science, vol. 366, no. 6468, pp. 955–956, Nov.
 2019.
-[10] B. Wahl, A. Cossy-Gantner, S. Germann, et al., “Artificial intelligence (AI) and global health: how can AI contribute to health in resource-poor settings?”
+- [^10] B. Wahl, A. Cossy-Gantner, S. Germann, et al., “Artificial intelligence (AI) and global health-how can AI contribute to health in resource-poor settings?”
 BMJ Global Health, vol. 3, no. 4, e000798, Aug.
 2018.
-[11] J. S. Weber and K. Toyama, “Remembering the past for meaningful AI-D,” in AAAI Spring Symposium - Technical Report, vol. SS-10-01, Palo Alto, California: Association for the Advancement of Artificial Intelligence, 2010, pp. 97–102.
+- [^11]: J. S. Weber and K. Toyama, “Remembering the past for meaningful AI-D,” in AAAI Spring Symposium - Technical Report, vol. SS-10-01, Palo Alto, California- Association for the Advancement of Artificial Intelligence, 2010, pp. 97–102.
-[12] J. Guo and B. Li, “The Application of Medical Artificial Intelligence Technology in Rural Areas of Developing Countries,” Health Equity, vol. 2, no. 1, pp. 174–181, 2018.
+- [^12]: J. Guo and B. Li, “The Application of Medical Artificial Intelligence Technology in Rural Areas of Developing Countries,” Health Equity, vol. 2, no. 1, pp. 174–181, 2018.
-[13] The Government of Rwanda, “Vision 2050,” The Government of Rwanda, Kigali, 2020.
+- [^13]: The Government of Rwanda, “Vision 2050,” The Government of Rwanda, Kigali, 2020.
-[14] UNICEF, “Rwanda Health Budget Brief: Investing in Children’s Health in Rwanda 2021/2022,” UNICEF, Nov.
+- [^14]: UNICEF, “Rwanda Health Budget Brief- Investing in Children’s Health in Rwanda 2021/2022,” UNICEF, Nov.
 2021.
-[15] Ministry of Health, “National Strategy for Health Professions Development 2020 2030,” Ministry of Health, Kigali, 2020.
+-[^15]: Ministry of Health, “National Strategy for Health Professions Development 2020 2030,” Ministry of Health, Kigali, 2020.
-[16] Rwanda Ministry of Health, “Rwanda Fourth Health Sector Strategic Plan (July 2018-June 2024),” Rwanda Ministry of Health, Kigali, 2018.
+-[^16]: Rwanda Ministry of Health, “Rwanda Fourth Health Sector Strategic Plan (July 2018-June 2024),” Rwanda Ministry of Health, Kigali, 2018.
-[17] Rwanda Ministry of Health, “National Surgical, Obstetrics, and Anesthesia Plan 20182024,” Rwanda Ministry of Health, 2018.
+-[^17]: Rwanda Ministry of Health, “National Surgical, Obstetrics, and Anesthesia Plan 20182024,” Rwanda Ministry of Health, 2018.
-[18] A. C. Lee, N. Kozuki, H. Blencowe, et al., “Intrapartum-related neonatal encephalopathy incidence and impairment at regional and global levels for 2010 with trends from 1990,” Pediatric Research, vol. 74, no. S1, pp. 50–72, Dec.
+-[^18]: A. C. Lee, N. Kozuki, H. Blencowe, et al., “Intrapartum-related neonatal encephalopathy incidence and impairment at regional and global levels for 2010 with trends from 1990,” Pediatric Research, vol. 74, no. S1, pp. 50–72, Dec.
 2013.